 Microfacet multiple scattering.
 Heitz et al. [2016] also introduced a multiple-scattering model for microfacet BSDFs, which is based on designing a microflake volume in a very specific manner, so that its single scattering exactly matches the behavior of microfacet models.
 Once such a volume is defined, multiple scattering in the microgeometry can be simulated by Monte Carlo random walks.
-Matching microfacet models with microflake volumes required single-sided microflakes, non-uniform density distributions, and other modifications.
-Dupuy et al. [2016] further explored the deep connections of the microflake theory in volumes with the microfacet theory on surfaces.
+Matching microfacet models with microflake volumes requires single-sided microflakes and other modifications.
 This research is in a fairly different direction from ours.
 In our model, we accept that uniform layers of two-sided mirror microflakes do not exactly match microfacet models.
 We focus on analytic evaluation, avoiding Monte Carlo computations.
 Adding multiple scattering to our model is a distinct problem from adding it to microfacet models, and addressing the latter is not in our scope.
-Still, our model is potentially extensible to depth-varying densities and other microflake types, partially unifying these research directions in the future.
+Still, these research directions may become more unified in the future.